Alnus alnobetula

-Alnus alnobetula is a common tree widespread across much of Europe, Asia, and North America.
-Many sources refer to it as Alnus viridis, the green alder, but botanically this is considered an illegitimate name synonymous with Alnus alnobetula subsp. fruticosa.
+Alnus alnobetula, the green alder, is a common shrub or small tree widespread across much of Europe, Asia, and North America.
+Many sources refer to it as Alnus viridis but this is a later name, synonymous with Alnus alnobetula subsp. alnobetula.
+The species was first described by Jakob Friedrich Ehrhart in 1783 as Betula alnobetula, while the name viridis was first used later, as Betula viridis, in 1785.